Should You Refinance Your Mortgage?

 Creditors want to see that you have a stable livelihood and income.

-You shouldn't have any issues if you can prove a steady number of years at your current job, with the same or an increase in salary.
+You shouldn't have any issues if you can prove a steady number of years at your current job, with the same or a salary increase.

 Equity in Your Home